jerhon/honlsoft-v2/blog/2022/2022-02-01-using-github-actions-to-build-docker-images.md

 ## Wrapping Up

 So far I've enjoyed getting to use GitHub Container Registry and GitHub Actions.
-It's nice to have a full featured container registry available for public projects, especially after Docker's changes to it's licensing terms last year.
+It's nice to have a full-featured container registry available for public projects, especially after Docker's recent changes to it's licensing terms.

 While this post is very specific to GitHub Actions, many of the top DevOps products(like GitLab, Azure DevOps) today have something similar.
-I plan on taking this workflow and generalizing it into a workflow repository so I can re-use it when appropriate in my GitHub docker applications.
+I plan on taking this workflow and generalizing it into a workflow repository to re-use it when appropriate in my GitHub docker applications.